MRC Clinical Trials Unit at UCL

 Accessing Trial Treatment and Prescriptions

 The STAMPEDE team understand the difficulty of reporting SAEs at this unprecedented time.
 The current MHRA guidance is now that sites should report events within 24 hours of awareness of the event to the sponsor.
 They do also state “Particular attention should be paid to timely reporting of suspected unexpected serious adverse reactions (SUSARs) which put participant safety at risk on a trial or have the potential to impact participants of other trials.
 Every effort should be made to notify MHRA in this case”.
-We understand sites may not be aware of the events to be able to report within the 24 hour required timeline and therefore please can sites ensure that a systematic review occurs when there is capacity and the research team is in place to ensure any unreported SAEs are reported.
+We understand sites may not be aware of the events to be able to report within the 24 hour required timeline and therefore please can sites ensure that a systematic review occurs when there is capacity and the research team is in place to ensure any SAEs are reported to the MRC CTU within the 24 hour timeline.

 PATIENT MANAGEMENT AND FOLLOW-UP ASSESSMENTS